jayceazua/hydra_tutorial/README.md

   - after you can choose which database to config
   - you can compose your config object from multiple config files
  - config files that not a part of a config group like db cannot bee overriden

+ #### vocab:
+  - parameter sweep
+  - dimension you want to "sweep"
+  - locally and serially